Caiheng111/RubyApp/README.md

     1. The shop counter and manager need to log in with the account and password before using the app.
 If they forget the password, they can reset the password and log in again.
     2. Customer: There are two main functions:
     * check the price list of laundry,press_only,dry cleaning service.

-    *    customer can directly choose the option of drop_off garments to clean,once the counter staff   record their garments and date of picking up, the customer will receive a ticket, and they can pick up the garmemnts on the basis of the ticket number on the ticket(the ticket niumber is very important, the staff will manage all garments according to this number)
+    * customer can directly choose the option of drop_off garments to clean,once the counter staff   record their garments and date of picking up, the customer will receive a ticket, and they can pick up the garmemnts on the basis of the ticket number on the ticket(the ticket number is very important, the staff will manage all garments according to this number)